fadugyamfi/memberz-app/README.md

 ## Build

-Run `ng build slydepay-angular` to build the dependent library for handling requests to the Slydepay payment gateway.

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Slydepay Integration Testing
-Update the `environment.ts` file and set the `slydepay.mode` to `mock` to enable a mock payment flow.
-Payments initiated through Slydepay will land on a Mock page where you can `Complete`, `Cancel` or `Error` out the transaction for testing

-This `slydepay.mode` configuration should be set to `live` when deployed to production to enable the payment flow to succeed.

 ## Generate Localization Files
 Run `npm run i18n:extract` to extract the strings from the application that need to be localized, and update the content of the various localization files.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests